 How lonely sits the city That was full of people!
 She has become like a widow Who was once great among the nations!
 She who was a princess among the provinces Has become a forced laborer!Lamentations 1:1(NASB)

-Lamentations can be described as the continuing narrative of the book of Jeremiah, where for 51 chapters, the prophet predicted Jerusalem's downfall, while the 52nd chapter records the terrible defeat of the holy City - when Nebuchadnezzar, the mighty king of Babylon, burned the city and the sanctuary.
+Lamentations can be described as the continuing narrative of the book of Jeremiah, where for 51 chapters, the prophet predicted Jerusalem's downfall.
+The 52nd chapter records the terrible defeat of the holy City, when Nebuchadnezzar, the mighty king of Babylon, burned the city and the sanctuary.

 The Chaldeans laid siege to Jerusalem for many years and defeated Zedekiah, the ungodly king of Israel who did evil in the sight of the Lord.
 He burned the glorious Temple of God with fire, together with the king's palaces and all the houses of Jerusalem.
 Nebuchadnezzar killed Israel's princes, blinded the king with a hot poker, and took away the beautiful pots and shovels, the snuffers and basins, and all the pans and bronze vessels used in the Temple service.

 Jeremiah is often called 'the weeping prophet' for he warned, witnessed, and wept over the terrible destruction of the Sanctuary of God and the City of David.
 And in the book of Lamentations, this distraught prophet wrote 5 lengthy chapters bemoaning the terrible events that took place when Jerusalem was made desolate and the Temple was burned to the ground.

 "How lonely sits the city that was full of people!" are the opening words of Jeremiah's deep and bitter lament: "She has become like a widow.
 She who was once great among the nations and was a princess among the provinces has become a forced labourer."